Playwright Locators Best Practices

 The Locator Picker: Your Secret Weapon

 Playwright includes a powerful built-in tool called the Locator Picker.
-Quickly find a perfect locator with a click of a mouse.
+Quickly find the perfect locator with a single click.
 Access it through:

-• At the bottom of the Playwright test explorer window, click "Pick locator".
-A new browser will be opened, and navigate to the desired page.
-Click on the target element on the page and the locator will be copied to a clipboard of VS Code.
+At the bottom of the Playwright test explorer window, click "Pick locator".
+A new browser window will open, and navigate to the desired page.
+Click the target element on the page, and the locator will be copied to VS Code's clipboard.

-• Open test in UI Mode with "npx playwright test --ui" command.
+Open test in UI Mode with "npx playwright test --ui" command.
 Run the test.
-In the console window below, select "Pick licator" icon to identify locator for the element
+In the console window below, select "Pick locator" icon to identify the locator for the element

 This tool is a massive time-saver and helps ensure you're following best practices.